 Look for the characteristic “shot-hole” type of feeding (photo below at right) and consider treating when infested plants exceed 12% in a 50 plant sample.
 As plantings proceed to the pre-tassel stage, ECB larvae may be found in emerging tassels (see photo at left).
 It is a good idea to treat individual plantings as they move into the full tassel/first silk stage one time.
 This eliminates any ECB larvae that have emerged with the tassels as they begin to move down the stalk to re-enter near developing ears.

 Useful insecticides for this particular application include synthetic pyrethroids (IRAC Grp 3), spinosyns (including OMRI approved Entrust) IRAC Grp 5), and diamides such as Coragen or Vantacor (IRAC Grp 28) or materials such as Besiege which include the active ingredient in Coragen.
+It should be noted that Coragen or Vantacor, used alone, are not toxic to bees that may be visiting corn tassels during this stage.
 Synthetic pyrethroids alone should NOT be used for corn earworm (CEW) protection on silking corn.
 Control with these materials is very inconsistent.